Scott Fletcher (baseball): Coaching career

 After retiring in 1995, Fletcher became the manager for the minor league Charleston RiverDogs in 1997.
 He later became an assistant coach at Emory University from 1999 to 2004.
 Fletcher became the Colorado Rockies' infield coordinator in 2009.
 He was hired as an assistant hitting coach to Greg Walker on October 21, 2011.
 Fletcher left the Braves at the end of the 2014 season.
-Scott is currently a minor league instructor for the Detroit Tigers.
+Fletcher is currently a minor league instructor for the Detroit Tigers.

 Legacy

 George W. Bush named his dog Spot Fetcher after Fletcher while Bush was the owner of the Texas Rangers.
 The dog, an English Springer Spaniel, remained with the Bushes throughout George W. Bush's term as Governor of Texas (1995–2000) but died in 2004 during Bush's first term as US President.